Borussia Dortmund GmbH & Co KGaA (von NuWays AG): BUY

 °

-Die Borussia Dortmund Aktie wird zum Zeitpunkt der Veröffentlichung der Nachricht mit einem Plus von +1,46 % und einem Kurs von 3,465EUR auf Tradegate (11.
-März 2024, 08:54 Uhr) gehandelt.
+Die Borussia Dortmund Aktie wird zum Zeitpunkt der Veröffentlichung der Nachricht mit einem Minus von -0,14 % und einem Kurs von 3,535EUR auf Tradegate (18.
+März 2024, 09:05 Uhr) gehandelt.

 Analyst: